 - Dry mouth (dehydration)

 Hangovers can be debilitating and interrupt with normal daily functioning.
 The effects of a hangover are normally complete within 24 hours but feelings of lethargy and dehydration may last longer.

 If alcohol use becomes uncontrollable, a alcohol rehab will support the detox from and therapy required to remain abstinent.
-There are two rehab locations rehab clinic in Scotland and our rehab clinic in Gloucestershire.

 What causes a hangover?